SkynetLabs/content-record-scraper/README.md

 ## Introduction

+This repository contains a scraper that will scrape information from several different DACs:

+- Content Record DAC
+- Feed DAC
+- Social DAC

-This repository contains a scraper that will scrape information from the Content Record DAC.
-It will periodically download the index and page files used by the Content Record and persist those in a Mongo database.
+ It will periodically download the index and page files used by these DACs and persist whatever content is in them into a Mongo database.
+By doing so we essentially collect a database of content and users, and have all the means to discover relationships between them.
+Which user is creating the most content, which skapp is most popular, what user interacts with what type of content and so on.

 ## Data Model

 In the mongo database there will be three collections:

-- `entries`
-- `events`
-- `users`
+- **entries**:

 In the `entries` collection we keep track of all of the content that gets created, alongside all the interactions that occur with that content.
 In the